Danny-sc/Tutorial_2/index.md

 The general structure of a univariate emulator is as follows:
 $$f(x) = g(x)^T \beta + u(x),$$
-where $g(x)^T \beta$ is the mean function and $u(x)$ is a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) with mean zero.
+where $g(x)^T \beta$ is the mean function and $u(x)$, with mean zero,  is a [Gaussian process](https://en.wikipedia.org/wiki/Gaussian_process) or a weakly second order stationary process.
+For a general introduction to univariate emulators we refer to the reader to the article [Bayesian History Matching of Complex Infectious Disease Models Using Emulation: A Tutorial and a Case Study on HIV in Uganda](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003968).

 In this appendix we briefly discuss some of the choices that can be made in terms of regression functions and of correlation functions.

 ## Regression structure
-As already seen, the mean of the process is expressed as a linear combination of the regression functions.
+As already seen, in this tutorial we chose to emulate the mean of the process and this is expressed as a linear combination of the regression functions.
 The simplest possible choice for the regression functions is that of a constant mean: $g(x)=1$ and $\beta$ just a scalar.
 A less trivial structure is given by a polynomial regression.
 When the input space is one dimensional, this corresponds to $g(x)^T=(1,x,x^2,...,x^p)$ for $p$ a natural number.
 For example if $p=1$, we are trying to fit a hyperplane, if $p=2$ we fit a quadratic surface.

 The default behaviour of the `emulator_from_data` function in emulatorr is quadratic, while by setting `quadratic=FALSE` one can choose to fit a hyperplane.
-Here we highlight the method implemented by the `emulator_from_data` function in its default setting(quadratic surface).
+Here we highlight the method implemented by the `emulator_from_data` function in its default setting (quadratic surface).
+We will deal with general basis functions in more advances case studies.

+### Active variables identification and benefits

+The first step is the identification of the active variables, i.e. those variables that have the most explanatory power relative to our data.
+Restricting our attention to active variables we reduce the dimension of the input space and therefore the complexity of our model.
-Given the data, we first fit a model consisting of linear terms and pure quadratic terms, without considering possible interaction terms between parameters.
+Given the data, we start by fitting a model consisting of linear terms and pure quadratic terms, without considering possible interaction terms between parameters.
 We then perform [stepwise deletion](https://en.wikipedia.org/wiki/Stepwise_regression) on the obtained model, using the [Bayes Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) (BIC).
 This process is repeated till no further deletion can improve the BIC.
 At this point, any parameters that have either their linear or quadratic term left in the model are designated active variables for the surface.

+### Building the model

 We now build a new model including all linear, quadratic, and interaction terms in the active variables only.
 As before, stepwise deletion is used to prune the model.
 Note that when there are fewer data points than there are terms in the model, stepwise addition is used instead, starting from a purely linear model.

 While the first step allowed us to identify the active variables, this final model determines the basis functions and coefficients of the regression surface.
 The residuals of the final model are computed and used to estimate the correlation length and variance $\sigma^2$ for the correlation structure.

 ## Correlation structure

 Once the regression functions are chosen, we need to specify the correlation between $u(x)$ and $u(x^\prime)$ for all possible values of $x$ and $x^\prime$.
 This is a key step, since it will determine how the response $f(x)$ at one parameter set $x$ is affected by the response at any other parameter set $x^\prime$.

 A common assumption for the correlation structure is that the variance of $u(x)$ is independent of $x$.
 If its constant value is denoted by $\sigma^2$, we can then write the correlation of $u(x)$ and $u(x^\prime)$ in the form